2014 Cross Cultural Internship Program (CCIP)

 2010 CCIP Host Company Appreciation and Networking Reception took place at Cornell Club on August 19, 2010.

-The Cross Cultural Internship Program (CCIP) is a seven-week internship program which takes place every summer from May to August.
+The Cross Cultural Internship Program (CCIP) takes place every summer from May to August.
 CCIP stresses East-West cultural exchange.
 It is aimed at individuals and organizations that share a global vision and is committed to fostering mutually beneficial cultural exchange.

 CCIP serves as a cultural gateway between students from Asia and host companies and organizations in the US.
 Through the program, participants offer their unique insights, ideas, and experiences to American organizations in order to encourage greater trans-cultural collaboration.
 Likewise, US companies provide invaluable guidance, resources and support to participants who are eager to become contributing members of the global economy.